Hanoi during the Vietnam War: the dark side of its most famous monuments.

 You need to give us your WhatsApp number, G-mail or local number so we can find you in the case we do not see you.

-7 Reasons Why our Stories from Vietnam War at not-to-go-alone areas is unique
+Reasons Why not-to-go-alone TOUR is unique

 Away from tourist’s eyes: Discover the not-to-go area